evangoer/sphinx_dev/sffms/README.rst

 sffms LaTeX Extension for Sphinx
 ================================

-Implements sffms-style LaTeX output for ReST + Sphinx, as specified by http://www.mcdemarco.net/sffms/.
+Implements sffms-style LaTeX output for reST + Sphinx, as specified by http://www.mcdemarco.net/sffms/.

 Sffms is a LaTeX document class for typesetting fiction manuscripts.